A special message about Sending and Going in a time of Covid-19

 Ministry to Missionary Children

 Africa Inland Mission is deeply committed to providing a broad range of quality educational options for the children of our missionary team.
-Teachers, dorm parents, school administrators, support staff, and home school teachers all play an integral part in AIM’s overall ministry as they invest themselves in the children of our missionaries.
+School teachers, dorm parents, school administrators, support staff, and team MK teachers all play an integral part in AIM’s overall ministry as they invest themselves in the children of our missionaries.
 If God has equipped you for this unique aspect of ministry, we’d love to explore the opportunities with you.